CounterpartyXCP/Documentation/Developer_Guide/counterpartyd_API.rst

     - For Windows and Ubuntu Linux users, you can use the :doc:`automated build system </build_counterpartyd.rst>`

+API

+There will be no incompatible API pushes that do not either have: \* A well known set cut over date in the future \* Or, a deprecation process where the old API is supported for an amount of time

 .. contents:: **Table of Contents**

 Interacting with the API